Eeyou Communications Network Listed by AiLock Ransomware Group

 Eeyou Communications Network operates a regional fibre optic network serving the James Bay and Eeyou Istchee regions, providing ultra-high-speed internet since 2004.

 On March 7, 2026, the Eeyou Communications Network appeared on the leak site of the AiLock ransomware group.
-The company, which has provided ultra-high-speed fibre optic internet to the James Bay and Eeyou Istchee regions since 2004, had internal files exfiltrated during a ransomware attack.
+The company, which has provided ultra-high-speed fibre optic internet to the James Bay and Eeyou Istchee regions since 2004, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates the number of people whose information may be exposed remains unknown.

 Available reporting describes the incident as a ransomware attack in which attackers gained access to the network, encrypted systems, and removed internal files before posting a sample on their leak site.
 The data consists primarily of internal files rather than a structured database of customer records.
 No confirmed list of exposed data types such as names, addresses, or payment details has been published by the company or the attackers.
 The incident was first listed publicly on March 7, 2026.